kumarsai8925-web/Tax-Gap-Detection-Compliance-Service/README.md

 A Spring Boot–based backend service that processes financial transactions, validates reported tax against expected tax, detects compliance gaps, stores exceptions, and generates optimized reports.

+The project is a Tax Gap Detection and Compliance Validation Service built using Spring Boot with a layered architecture.

+At a high level, the system processes financial transactions, validates reported tax against expected tax, identifies compliance gaps, stores exceptions, and generates customer-level compliance reports.

+We follow a clean layered architecture:

+Controller → Service → Repository → Database.

+The Controller layer exposes REST APIs for transaction upload and reporting.
+The Service layer contains the core business logic like tax computation, compliance determination, and rule execution.
+The Repository layer uses Spring Data JPA with JPQL constructor projections for optimized reporting queries.
+The Database layer stores transactions and exceptions, with proper indexing for performance.

+When a transaction is uploaded:

+It is validated and persisted.

+Business rules are executed.

+The system computes expected tax and tax gap.

+Compliance status is determined.

+Any violations are stored as structured exceptions.

+Each stage can be audit logged.

+For reporting, we use database-level aggregation with GROUP BY, SUM, and COUNT instead of in-memory processing.
+This ensures scalability for large datasets.

+The system is designed to be modular, so new validation rules can be added easily without changing core logic.

+Overall, the design ensures clean separation of concerns, performance efficiency, and production-ready scalability.”

 🚀 How to Run the Application

 1️⃣ Prerequisites

 Java 17+